FMazzoni/fmazzoni.github.io/_posts/2023-06-12-Using-Mathjax.md

 $$S = \int_{t_1}^{t_2} \mathcal{L} dt$$

-where \mathcal{L} is the Lagrangian of the system.
+where $\mathcal{L}$ is the Lagrangian of the system.
 The Lagrangian is defined as follows:

 $$\mathcal{L} = T - V$$

-where T is the kinetic energy of the system and V is the potential energy of the system.
-The Euler-Lagrange equation can be used to find the path of a particle that minimizes the action integral S.
+where $T$ is the kinetic energy of the system and $V$ is the potential energy of the system.
+The Euler-Lagrange equation can be used to find the path of a particle that minimizes the action integral $S$.

 # Maxwell's Equations: